SchornacklabSLCU/amfinder/README.md

 ## Installation<a name="install"></a>

-Detailed installation instructions for Linux, Mac and Microsoft Windows can be found on [this page](INSTALL.md).
+Detailed installation instructions for Linux, Mac and Windows can be found [here](INSTALL.md).
-**Note**: if you are not familiar with Python virtual environments, you may want to read [this page](https://docs.python.org/3/tutorial/venv.html) first.
+If you are not familiar with Python virtual environments, you may want to read [this page](https://docs.python.org/3/tutorial/venv.html) first.